WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 2. *to* - Mandatory argument: accepts a *Long* value representing the epoch timestamp, which defines the end of the query span; the `startTime` field is used for comparison.

 3. *filter* - Optional argument: accepts an *AgentSessionFilters* object.
-This is used to filter results based on user-defined criteria.
+This is used to filter results based on user-defined criteria on ASR fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.

 4. *extFilter* - Optional argument: accepts an *AgentSessionSpecificFilters* object.
-This is used to filter results based on user-defined criteria; `filter` and `extFilter` are used to specify criteria for different fields.
+This is used to filter results based on user-defined criteria on AAR fields.
 Refer to the [filtering section](#support-for-filtering-data) for more details.

 5. *aggregations* - Optional argument: accepts a List of `AgentSessionV2Aggregation`, This is used to perform aggregations over data.
 Refer to the [aggregations section](#performing-aggregations) for more details.